Benchmarking quantum machine learning kernel training for classification tasks: Introduction

 \section{Introduction}

 In the crossover of Artificial Intelligence and Quantum Computing, the emerging field of Quantum Machine Learning (QML) arises with the aim to harness the distinctive capabilities of quantum mechanics to boost capabilities of current state-of-the-art (classical) machine learning methods.
 Work in this field is rapidly evolving, and considerable progress has been made in the recent years.
 However, to what extend QML might live to its expectations is yet a subject of debate.
 This motivates the necessity of carrying out benchmark studies that provide a structured framework to assess the performance and potential use of these methods.
 Indeed, there are still many open questions and challenges to be addressed, in particular, in relation to the limited capabilities of real quantum computing hardware available today.
-In this context, benchmarking models via classical simulations on small (but heterogeneous) datasets might offer valuable insights to drive the field forward before more capable quantum hardware becomes available.
-Following this line, this work carries out experimentation in the context of quantum kernel methods to test the performance of the so-called \emph{quantum kernel alignment} technique \cite{hubregtsen_training_2022, glick_covariant_2024}.
+In this context, benchmarking models via classical simulations on small, but heterogeneous, and still challenging datasets might offer valuable insights to drive the field forward before more capable quantum hardware becomes available.
+Following this line, this work carries out experimentation in the context of quantum kernel methods to test the performance of the so-called \textit{quantum kernel alignment} technique \cite{hubregtsen_training_2022, glick_covariant_2024}.
 For that purpose, benchmarking is performed that involves different artificial and small-scale reference classification datasets to compare both quantum realizations with their classical counterparts.

-The specific interest in kernel methods arises in part as it has been recently shown that other types of variational quantum learning models fundamentally reduce to these type of methods \cite{schuld2021_are_kernel_methods}.
-Moreover, quantum kernel methods can lead to provable separation between classical and quantum learners for certain problems, opening the door for possible quantum advantage achievable even in current Noisy Intermediate-Scale Quantum (NISQ) era \cite{liu_rigorous_2020}.
+The specific interest in kernel methods arises in part as it has recently been shown that variational supervised QML models (often referred to as "quantum neural networks") fundamentally reduce to kernel methods.
+However, kernel methods come with additional advantages, such as the guarantee of finding better or equally good solutions, convex optimization, or even improved performance under certain conditions \cite{schuld2021_are_kernel_methods}.
+Moreover, quantum kernel methods can lead to a provable separation between classical and quantum learners for certain problems, opening the door for possible quantum advantage achievable even in the current Noisy Intermediate-Scale Quantum (NISQ) era \cite{liu_rigorous_2020}.